broxtronix/pymultiscale/README.md

 # PyMultiscale

 PyMultiscale is a collection of 1D, 2D, and 3D wavelet transforms for Python.
+This code is unsupported, and a work in progress.
+Still, you may find it useful.
+Enjoy!

 The following families of transforms are supported: